a-merlino/Minimal-userchromeCSS/README.md

 8. Restart Firefox

 # Configuring
-Inside "settings.css", there are several global variables you can change.
+Inside "settings.css", there are several global variables that you can change.
 They are all explained inline.